13 Benefits of the Marimo Moss Ball

 1. Sucks Up Nitrates and Other Nasties

-Like live plants, moss balls absorb nitrates.
-But—also like plants—it’s usually not a large amount.
+Like live plants, moss balls absorb nitrates, but not usually a large amount.
 The ball would make a difference only if it were kept in just a few gallons of water.
 Still, any nitrate absorbent is a benefit to your tank’s ecosystem.
 Moss balls are also like little filters, sucking up debris and small amounts of ammonia and phosphates.

 2. Provides Some Oxygen